What is a buildpack group?

 • X, V, W, Z

-Y is not included because meta-buildpacks only provide groups, they do not participate in the build process or contain build/detect binaries.
+Y is not included because composite buildpacks only provide groups, they do not participate in the build process or contain build/detect binaries.

 The order resolution rules in the buildpacks spec contains additional examples that illustrate more complex scenarios.